 Of course, I know that I am not the only one dealing with these issues.
 I am surrounded by entrepreneur friends that are dealing with the same thing.
 We all chat about the highs and lows, and we support each other.
 I don’t have any siblings, so they are like my sisters.

 One of my favorite Mary Mary songs is Go Get It.
 In the song, they talk about following your dreams and going after your blessings.
 Part of being able to do that successfully is having a support system.
 Mary Mary is a singing sister duo that shows that they are there and supporting each other while going after their blessings.
 The season 2 premiere of Mary Mary is airing this Thursday, December 6 at 10/Eastern 9/Central.

 I commend stars who can commit to having a camera follow them everywhere.
 I think that sometimes my life is like a reality show.
 I mean some would say I need one just because I have two sets of twins.
 When people ask me if I want more kids I often joke and say “if I do have another set I will have my own reality show.”
 But right now watching me sit at my desk or do laundry would not be very exciting.
 LOL.

 Does your life sometimes feel like a reality show?
 Would you let cameras follow you around?

-This is a sponsored conversation written by me on behalf of WE tv.
-The opinions and text are all mine.
+Disclosure: This is a sponsored conversation written by me on behalf of WE tv.
+The opinions shared are all mine.